The Humanities and Love – An Integrated Study of Western Cultures in the Modern Era

 - Formation of groups, facilitated by the Group’s tab in Canvas

-- Panels to lead the class discussions of assigned texts.
+- Panels of students lead the class discussions of all assigned readings

 Report of Personal Experience and Favorite Reading(s).